 Climate change regulation

-We are engaged with all levels of government to establish a credible carbon policy regulatory framework for the oil and gas sector in Canada.
-Our position is that Canada's oil sands are a world-class responsibly developed resource that is needed to meet growing global energy demand.
+Suncor operates in many jurisdictions that regulate, or have proposed to regulate, industrial greenhouse gas (GHG) emissions.
+We are committed to fully complying with existing regulations and we are engaged with all levels of government to establish or evolve a credible carbon policy regulatory framework for the oil and gas sector in Canada.
+Our position is that Canada's oil and gas sector are world-class, responsibly developed resources that are needed to meet growing global energy demand.
+Canada will continue to advance technologies to improve environmental performance and contribute to tackling the climate change challenge.

 We are a strong voice in the call for effective policy to address the Canadian oil and gas industry’s GHG emissions.
-In our view, this includes a carbon price signal that incents the right behaviour and a practical regulatory architecture.
+In our view, this includes a carbon price signal that incents carbon reduction and a practical regulatory architecture.

 Our continued collaboration with Canada’s Ecofiscal Commission has generated numerous reports focused on two themes: